wilsonmar/oss-perf/tableau.md

 <a id=“StoreData”>
 ## Store Data Locally</a>

+0. Click Excel under "Connect ...
+To a file".

+  On the Mac, the "Datasources" folder is shown.
+  It is under the "My Tableau Repository" folder within your user's Documents folder created during client installation.

+  There is a separate folder for each version of Tableau (9.2, 9.0, etc.) because data structures often change with each new version.

+0. Click on a version, then your locale (en_US_US).

+   File types <a target="_blank" href="http://onlinehelp.tableau.com/current/pro/online/mac/en-us/help.htm#environ_filesandfolders.html">explained here</a>:

+   .tds data source files (as explained <a target="_blank" href="https://community.tableau.com/external-link.jspa?url=http://kb.tableausoftware.com/articles/knowledgebase/export-data-connection">here</a>) are like shortcuts containing information needed to just connect to the data sources, such as data source type, location, and custom fields.

+   .tde extract files (explained <a target="_blank" href="http://onlinehelp.tableau.com/current/pro/online/mac/en-us/help.htm#extracting_data.html">here</a>) are a local copy of an entire data source or its subset.

+   .tdsx Packaged Data Source files contains all the information in the Data Source (.tds) file as well as any local file data sources (Excel, Access, text, and extracts).
+Packaged means a single zipped file for easier sharing a data source with people who may not have access to the original data that is stored locally on your computer.

+   .twbx workbook files (as explained <a target="_blank" href="https://community.tableau.com/external-link.jspa?url=http://onlinehelp.tableausoftware.com/current/pro/online/en-us/help.htm#save_savework_packagedworkbooks.html">here</a>) contain one or more worksheets, plus zero or more dashboards and stories.

+   .twb is the native workbook and does not include any data, which is why you always need to post a packaged workbook.

+0. Pull data file from a website.

 0. PROTIP: Store all Excel data files locally in the same Excel folder.
 Store all Microsoft Office Access files in an Access folder.